greenboxal/doggohub/doc/administration/auth/ldap.md

 ### TLS Server Authentication

-Not supported by GitLab's configuration options.
+Not supported by DoggoHub's configuration options.
 When setting `method: ssl`, the underlying authentication method used by `omniauth-ldap` is `simple_tls`.
 This method establishes TLS encryption with the LDAP server before any LDAP-protocol data is exchanged but no validation of